colpal/dataEng-container-tools/README.md

   * `get_secret_locations`: Returns the secret locations passed in through the command line as a list of strings.
   * `get_secrets`: Returns a dictionary of objects.
 The key is the file name of the secret, and the object is that file loaded using 'json.load()`.
   * `check_args`: Does nothing.
 In future this will error check the arguments passed in through the command line.

+* `custom_command_line_arguments`: Acts as a container for custom command line arguments.
+All of the attributes available when creating command line arguments through [the `parser.add_argument()` method](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_argument) from [the `argparse` library](https://docs.python.org/3/library/argparse.html) are available in this class.
+Has the following methods:
+  * `__init__`: Creates the class with the following inputs:
+    * `name`: Required.
+The name of the command line argument.
+Should be given without the preceding '--', which will be added automatically.
+    * `action`: Optional.
+Defaults to `None`.
+The basic type of action to be taken when this argument is encountered at the command line.
+    * `nargs`: Optional.
+Defaults to `None`.
+The number of command-line arguments that should be consumed.
+A number, `'*'`, or `'+'`.
+    * `const`: Optional.
+Defaults to `None`.
+A constant value required by some action and nargs selections.
+    * `default`: Optional.
+Defaults to `None`.
+The value produced if the argument is absent from the command line.
+    * `data_type`: Optional.
+Defaults to `None`.
+The type to which the command-line argument should be converted.
+    * `choices`: Optional.
+Defaults to `None`.
+A container of the allowable values for the argument.
+    * `required`: Optional.
+Defaults to `None`.
+Whether or not the command-line option may be omitted (optionals only).
+    * `help_message`: Optional.
+Defaults to `None`.
+A brief description of what the argument does.
+    * `metavar`: Optional.
+Defaults to `None`.
+A name for the argument in usage messages.
+    * `dest`: Optional.
+Defaults to `None`.
+The name of the attribute to be added to the object returned by parse_args().

+* `command_line_argument_type`: Enumeration type.
+Used for populating initialization fields in `command_line_arguments`.
+Has the following types:
+  * `OPTIONAL`: Indicates the associated command line argument should be created as optional.
+  * `REQUIRED`: Indicates the associated command line argument should be created as required.

 ## GCS:
 Deals with uploading and downloading files to/from GCS.
 Has one class `gcs_file_io` with the following methods:
 * `__init__`: Creates the class with the following inputs: